makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 ## Executive Summary

-If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
+If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
+- The technical deployment of Maker Teleport on [Starknet](https://starkware.co/starknet/) will take place, as detailed below.
 - The Maker Teleport Global [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be increased, as detailed below.
 - A total of **210,998 DAI**, itemized below, will be transferred to two offboarded Core Units as part of their respective Golden Parachutes.
 - A total of **169.5 MKR**, itemized below, will be transferred to two offboarded Core Units as part of their respective Golden Parachutes.